Iranian Kurdistan: Battle of DimDim

-Afshar period
+Afsharid era

 Kurds took advantage of the Afghan invasion of the Safavid realm in the early 18th century, and conquered Hamadan and penetrated to the area near Isfahan.
 Nader Shah sought to suppress a Kurdish rebellion in 1747, but he was assassinated before completing the expedition.
-After Nadir's death, Kurdish tribes exploited the power vacuum and captured parts of Fars.
+After Nader's death, Kurdish tribes exploited the power vacuum and captured parts of Fars.

-Qajar period
+Qajar era

 In 1880, Shaykh Ubaydullah, a Kurdish leader, engaged in a series of revolts against the Iranian government.
-These revolts were successfully suppressed by the Qajar kings, and this was one of Iran's few victories during the Qajar period.
+These revolts were successfully suppressed by the Qajar shahs, and this was one of Iran's few victories during the Qajar era.
 In the early 20th century, Ismail Agha Simko took advantage of the chaotic situation in the aftermath of World War I and rebelled against the Iranian government.
 He was finally defeated by Reza Shah Pahlavi.

 Kurds in modern Iran

 Simko revolts against Reza Shah

-The weakness of the Persian government during World War I encouraged some Kurdish chiefs to take advantage of the chaotic situation.
+The weakness of the Iranian government during World War I encouraged some Kurdish chiefs to take advantage of the chaotic situation.
 Simko, chief of the Shikak tribe, established his authority in the area west of Lake Urmia from 1918 to 1922.
 Jaafar Sultan of Hewraman region took control of the region between Marivan and north of Halabja and remained independent until 1925.
 In 1922, Reza Khan (who later became the first Pahlavi monarch), took action against Kurdish leaders.
 Simko was forced to abandon his region in the fall of 1922, and spent eight years in hiding.
 When the Iranian government persuaded him to submit, he was ambushed and killed around Ushno (Oshnavieh) in 1930.
 After this, Reza Shah pursued a crude but effective policy against the Kurds.
 Hundreds of Kurdish chiefs were deported and forced into exile.
 Their lands were also confiscated by the government.

 World War II

-When Allied troops entered Iran in September 1941, the Persian Army was quickly dissolved and their ammunition was seized by the Kurds.
+When Allied troops entered Iran in September 1941, the Iranian Army was quickly dissolved and their ammunition was seized by the Kurds.

 Sons of the Kurdish chiefs seized the opportunity and escaped from their exile in Tehran.
 Hama Rashid, a Kurdish chief from Baneh, took control of Sardasht, Baneh and Mariwan in western Iran.
-He was finally driven out of the region by the Persian Army in the fall of 1944.
+He was finally driven out of the region by the Iranian Army in the autumn of 1944.